The Eken: Production

-The principal photography of the film began on 28 January, 2022.
-The film was wrapped up on February, 2022 with a few scenes shot during the pandemic.
+The principal photography of the film began on 28 January 2022.
+The film was wrapped up in February 2022 with a few scenes shot during the pandemic.

 The cinematographer of the film is Ramyadip Saha.
 The editing of the film is done by Rabiranjan Maitra and Md.
 Piyasuddin.
 The production is designed by Ranjit Gorai.
 The costume designer is Jayanti Sen. The makeup is done by Sourav Ganguly.
 The sound is designed and mixed by Srijit Gupta.

 Release

 The teaser of the film released on 22 March, 2022.
 The trailer of the film released on 25 March, 2022.
 The film released in theatres on 14 April, 2022 coinciding with Poila Baisakh or the Bengali New Year.

 Soundtrack

 Reception

 Shamayita Chakraborty rated the film 4/5, reviewing for The Times of India and opined that the movie is worth watching for Eken Babu's humour and great performances but the plot is weak thus making the storyline predictable.
 Roushini Sarkar, reviewing for Cinestaan, rated 2/4 and opined that the movie has multiple twists, however, the writing is poor and the execution of twists is boring.
 She praised the performances of Mukhopadhay and Ghosh but criticized that of the others.